c-luhanga/SpotifyDW/docs/notes.md

 - `Instrumentalness` (float) - Audio feature (0.0-1.0) *[if available]*
 - `Liveness` (float) - Audio feature (0.0-1.0) *[if available]*
 - `Speechiness` (float) - Audio feature (0.0-1.0) *[if available]*
+- **Note:** Audio features are included in the schema for future enrichment; not all source CSVs provide them.
+## Search & Query Logic

+- All artist and album search fields, as well as report queries, now prioritize exact, prefix, and contains matches, ordered by popularity for relevance.

 **Grain:** One row per unique track (SpotifyTrackId)